7+ Best Cloud Security Tips to Keep Your Data Safe in the Cloud [Guide for 2023]

 What is the most effective cloud security tip?

 Multifactor authentication is currently the most effective way to ensure top-notch cloud security.
-OTP SMS, PIN number, email code, app authentication, security questions, etc. are some of its examples.
+OTP SMS, PIN, email code, app authentication, security questions, etc. are some of its examples.

 What are cloud security threats?

-There are a number of threats involved with cloud security.
+There are several threats involved with cloud security.
 The most common of them are:

 1. Data goes to personal devices